near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 - There is a 4mb limit on how much you can upload at once

-Let’s say for example, someone wants to put an NFT purely on-chain (rather than IPFS or some other decentralized storage solution) you’ll have almost an unlimited amount of storage but will have to pay 1 $NEAR per 100kb of storage used (see Storage Staking).
+Let’s say for example, someone wants to put an NFT purely on-chain (rather than IPFS or some other decentralized storage solution) you’ll have almost an unlimited amount of storage but will have to pay 1 $NEAR per 100kb of storage used.

 Users will be limited to 4MB per contract call upload due to MAX_GAS constraints.
 The maximum amount of gas one can attach to a given functionCall is 300TGas.